TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.35.md

 ---

-Because he saith also in another [psalm], Thou wilt not give Thy Holy One to see corruption.
+Therefore he says also in another psalm, 'You will not allow your Holy One to see decay.'